-Through meeting with pastors’ groups throughout the nation in 2015-2016 we estimated that youth ministry attendance was then sitting at about 1/3 of what it was 25 years ago.
-Given that about 85% of those who come to faith do so before the age of 20, we considered an obvious area for fresh innovation.
+Church youth ministry in New Zealand is attending about 1/3 to 1/4 of what it was 25 years ago.
+Given that about 85% of those who come to faith do so before the age of 20, and the majority from non-church families in their teens, we saw a need for some innovation.

-E.g. ‘Because we care’ – wide-reaching outreach-equipping video series
+E.g. ‘Because we care’ conversational outreach equipping video series

 E.g. Itinerancy around NZ to connect with city pastors’ groups

-The Shining Lights Trust team have travelled nationally 6 times, visiting with pastors’ groups in 60 to 70 cities.towns each time.
-Dave has been involved every time – with Tony Collis participating in the most recent three national efforts.
+The Shining Lights Trust team have travelled nationally 7 times, visiting with pastors’ groups in 45 to 70 cities and towns each time.
+Dave has been involved every time – with Tony Collis participating in the last four national efforts.